Studies in English

 The course is composed of 30 classes (15 seminars and 15 practical classes).

-The course is held during 10 weeks of the VIII (summer) semester in the IV academic year.
+The course lasts 10 weeks of the VIII (summer) semester in the IV academic year.

 Practical lesson - clinical vignettes associated with skin infections